iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 > Behavior: The system handler (C++) for `RoleElement` will only permit instances to be inserted into a `RoleModel`.
 This behavior applies to all `RoleElement` subclasses.
 `FunctionalElement` (from the `Functional` schema) is the most widely known subclass of `RoleElement`.

+## Relationship Classes

+### SpatialLocationModelBreaksDownTemplateRecipe3dInPlan

+The _IsPlanProjection_ property of the `SpatialLocationModel` breaking down a `TemplateRecipe3dInPlan` instance is expected to be set to true.